LNXSeus/Advancely/README.md

   players. (e.g., each player completes different advancements).
 * **Overlay Recording**: Especially on a Windows machine and OBS you must use Gamecapture to capture the overlay.
 A window capture can cause weird issues.
+* **PNG Image Compatibility**: On Linux and macOS, custom icons must be standard **8-bit per channel (32-bit RGBA)** PNG files.
+Files with 16-bit depth, interlacing, or complex color profiles may fail to load (showing as pink squares on the overlay within the first row or being invisible on the tracker).
+Checking the `advancely_log.txt` or `advancely_overlay_log.txt` file will tell you about incompatible images.
+  To fix this, re-save the images in a standard format or use ImageMagick:
+  `magick mogrify -define png:format=png32 -interlace none -strip -depth 8 *.png`.

 ***